You Will Need

-The final product can look messy, but this will all be hidden in the end.
+The final product can look messy, but this will be hidden in the end.

 Step 15: Cut out the page block at the front.

-Step 16: Trim the excess glue off the edges.
+Step 16: Trim dried glue off the edges.

 I use a box cutter for this, as I can get a better grip, and the wider blade makes it easier to hold parallel against the page block, so I don't cut into the paper by accident.

 Step 17: Cut the cavity top with a box cutter.